 And you're probably thinking: I need to do it this way too.

 Maybe.
 Or maybe not.
 Don't fall into the trap of copying what other folks are doing.
 That's their business–their vision–not yours.

 I want you to feel empowered to do it YOUR way.
 Sure, you can seek out roadmaps and blueprints on how to build your business, but make sure you adapt what you learn as it fits your unique circumstances.

 Don't build someone else's business.
 Build yours.

-As a biz coach, I've seen biz owners quit just when the going gets going.
+As a business coach for wedding planners and pros, I've seen biz owners quit just when the going gets going.
 Owning a wedding planning business is a marathon and not a sprint.
 It takes time for your efforts to start to take root.

 When I started my company, it took me six months to land my first client.
 Imagine if I had quit five months and two weeks in?

 I want you to know that things take time.
 Give your business time to take root.
 It will happen with consistency and perseverance.
 Don't quit at the first failure.